zhcmeng/smolagents/docs/source/en/conceptual_guides/intro_agents.md

 </div>

-### When to use an agentic system ?
+## ✅ When to use agents / ⛔ when to avoid them

 Agents are useful when you need an LLM to determine the workflow of an app.

-The question to ask is: "Do I really need flexibility in the workflow to efficiently solve the task at hand?"
+But they’re often overkill.
+The question is: do I really need flexibility in the workflow to efficiently solve the task at hand?

-If a fixed workflow can work, you might as well build it all in good old no-AI code for 100% robustness.
-For the sake of simplicity and robstness, it's advised to regularize towards not using any agentic behaviour.
-On the opposite, agents are useful when the fixed workflow is not sufficient.
+If the pre-determined workflow falls short too often, that means you need more flexibility.
 Let's take an example: say you're making an app that handles customer requests on a surfing trip website.

-You could know in advance that the requests will have to be classified in either of 2 buckets according to deterministic criteria, and you have a predefined workflow for each of these 2 cases.
+You could know in advance that the requests will can belong to either of 2 buckets (based on user choice), and you have a predefined workflow for each of these 2 cases.
-For instance, this is if you let the user click a button to determine their query, and it goes into either of these buckets:

-1. Want some knowledge on the trips? ⇒ Then you give them access to a search bar to search your knowledge base
+1. Want some knowledge on the trips? ⇒ give them access to a search bar to search your knowledge base
-2. Wants to talk to sales? ⇒ Then you let them type in a contact form.
+2. Wants to talk to sales? ⇒ let them type in a contact form.

 If that deterministic workflow fits all queries, by all means just code everything!
 This will give you a 100% reliable system with no risk of error introduced by letting unpredictable LLMs meddle in your workflow.
+For the sake of simplicity and robustness, it's advised to regularize towards not using any agentic behaviour.

 But what if the workflow can't be determined that well in advance?
-Say, 20% or 40% of users requests do not fit properly into your rigid categories, and are thus not handled properly by your program?

-For instance, a user wants to ask : "I can come on Monday, but I forgot my passport so risk being delayed to Wednesday, is it possible to take me and my stuff to surf on Tuesday morning, with a cancellation insurance?"
-This question hinges on many factors, and probably none of the predetermined criteria above won't be sufficient for this request.
+For instance, a user wants to ask : `"I can come on Monday, but I forgot my passport so risk being delayed to Wednesday, is it possible to take me and my stuff to surf on Tuesday morning, with a cancellation insurance?"` This question hinges on many factors, and probably none of the predetermined criteria above will suffice for this request.

-If the pre-determined workflow falls short too often, that means you need more flexibility, which is just what an agentic setup provides.
-In the above example, you could just make a multi-step agent that has access to a weather API tool, a google maps API to compute travel distance, an employee availability dashboard and a RAG system on your knowledge base.
+If the pre-determined workflow falls short too often, that means you need more flexibility.

+That is where an agentic setup helps.

+In the above example, you could just make a multi-step agent that has access to a weather API for weather forecasts, Google Maps API to compute travel distance, an employee availability dashboard and a RAG system on your knowledge base.
-Until recently, computer programs were restricted to pre-determined workflows (with possible piles of if/else switches), thus focused on extremely narrow tasks, like "compute the sum of these numbers" or "find the shortest path in this graph".

-But actually, most real-life tasks are like our trip example above, they do not fit in pre-determined workflows.
+Until recently, computer programs were restricted to pre-determined workflows, trying to handle complexity by piling up  if/else switches.
+They focused on extremely narrow tasks, like "compute the sum of these numbers" or "find the shortest path in this graph".
+But actually, most real-life tasks, like our trip example above, do not fit in pre-determined workflows.
 Agentic systems open up the vast world of real-world tasks to programs!

-### Why `smolagents`?
+## Why `smolagents`?

 For some low-level agentic use cases, like chains or routers, you can write all the code yourself.
 You'll be much better that way, since it will let you control and understand your system better.